The Golden Orchard

 The Croft or Craft (and sometimes in the plural) was an open arable field, in which many different owners held strips of land.
 It lay between Hay Street and Bogs Gap and Brook End and was small compared with the other open fields in the parish.
 At Inclosure in 1816 it was assembled into larger holdings, including 7a 2r 34 as a freehold allotment to the Earl of Hardwicke and 6a 1r 9p as a freehold allotment to John Mabbott.
 They are shown on the Enclosure Map below within the red line.
 Little had changed when the Tithe Map was prepared in 1839 and it was these two plots that were later combined and in the ownership of Montague Fordham were leased to Frank Roscoe to become The Golden Orchard.

-Click on image to view.
+Click on any image below to view.
 Click again to enlarge.
 Drag to view whole image.

 Sale Particulars for The Golden Orchard, Steeple Morden,1 May 1930